'Help keep our towpaths tidy': Newport councillor launches bid to form new community group

 "If you look at the work done by other friends groups such as the Friends of Apley Woods you can see the benefits such a group can bring."

-Anyone interested in joining are asked to email Councillor Scott at peter.scott@telford.gov.uk or call or text 07929377549.
+Anyone interested in joining can email Councillor Scott at peter.scott@telford.gov.uk or call or text 07929 377549.